Chapter 25: There be no Wilting Here

 "Chip," she said, "it hurts.
 I want to fall asleep, but I don't want to leave the baby alone.
 He's so small and helpless."

-"It's okay, Adele," Chip said, kissing her hands, feeling a drop of sweat roll across his brow.
-"Everything is going to be okay.
+"It's alright, Adele," Chip said, kissing her hands, feeling a drop of sweat roll across his brow.
+"Everything is going to be fine.
 I'm going to get the doctor.
 Just hang on."

 Adele nodded weakly, her eyelids drooping down heavily over her eyes.